reflectoring/reflectoring.github.io/_posts/2021-11-29-java-release-notes.md

     }
 }
 ```
-This is the perfect example of how to use type annotations on constructor.
-We need a bean validation implementation library inside our project for this annotation to work.
+This is the perfect example of how to use type annotations on a constructor.
+Again, an annotation processor can evaluate the annotation and check if the array list is not empty.

 #### Generic Type
 One of our requirements is that each email has to be in a format `<name>@<company>.com`.
 If we use type annotations, we can do it easily: